salihabrik/alx-interview/0x02-minimum_operations/README.md

 ## Description

-This project contains a Python function that calculates the minimum number of operations needed to result in exactly `n` 'H' characters in a file.
-The only operations allowed are 'Copy All' and 'Paste'.
+This project contains a Python function that calculates the minimum number of operati'.

 ## Files